ankumar/architecture/Patterns/Workflows.md

-This the system design modeling set of abstractions, crisp boundaries, clear separation of concerns, and a balanced set of responsibilities.
+This the system design modeling with set of abstractions, crisp boundaries, clear separation of concerns, and a balanced set of responsibilities.

 ## 1. Services & Federation - Monoliths vs MicroServices debate will go on ...